HckPrabhu/phishing-guard/README.md

 Overview

-Phishing Guard Pro is an advanced security tool designed to protect users from phishing attacks.
+Phishing Guard is an advanced security tool designed to protect users from phishing attacks.
 It performs real-time analysis of web pages, checks for suspicious patterns, and provides immediate feedback through visual indicators and detailed reports.
 Key Features

 - Real-time Analysis: Automatic scanning of every webpage you visit.